 2. Page Layouts and Record Types

-According to a Salesforce study, companies that optimize page layouts for user roles report a 40% increase in platform adoption rates.
+Companies that optimize page layouts for user roles report a 40% increase in platform adoption rates.

 3. Workflows and Automation